kitnato/neverquest/source/data/manual.md

 - Ice inflicts [frozen](#frozen).
 - Lightning inflicts [shocked](#shocked).

-A monster can be afflicted by any combination of elemental ailment, the severity of which is determined by the number of gems applied to gear.
+A monster can be afflicted by any combination of elemental ailment.

 #### Relics